Last update: 11.21.2018

 It‘s not even like you can choose many ways to pay those extortionate fees for that mediocre product.
 You can pay by card or PayPal – there’s no crypto option.
 I suppose that doesn’t make HMA! much worse than it would be otherwise.
 After all, security is something you‘d better seek out elsewhere.

 What else should you be seeking elsewhere?
 Clarity about the refund policy.
 There is a 7-day free trial, after which you will be automatically charged $83.88 for a 12-month plan because you have to leave your credit card details before downloading the client.
 There’s also a 30-day money back guarantee, but it doesn’t say if it applies after the 7-day trial.
 It comes with even more strings attached, though.
 HMA will limit your bandwidth, and apparently, it’s better not to overstep that boundary (or you’re not getting your money back).
 That is a very sneaky and desperate move.
 In their Support page, updated July 2018, they state there are no bandwidth, speed, or (re)connect limitations whatsoever.
 Yet in their April 1, 2018 article “How to apply for a refund”, it’s clearly stated that you will not get your money’s worth if you used 10 GB or more of bandwidth, or had 100 or more sessions.
 Seems like a really bad April’s Fool joke to us, if you ask.

 Bottom line of our HideMyAss Review

 As our HideMyAss review shows – it may sound cool, but there’s nothing cool about being lax on online privacy.
-This company has shown time and again that they are not the champions of anonymity we hope them to be.
-If you need a VPN for truly sensitive activities – move along, there‘s nothing to see here.
+This company has shown time and again that they are not the champions of anonymity we hoped them to be.
+If you need a VPN for truly sensitive activities – move along, this is not the VPN you are looking for.

 If, however, you just want to lay down on the couch after a long day and watch some Netflix – you’ve come to the right place, step on in.